Puerto Rico national baseball team

 After debuting in the amateur predecessor to the Baseball World Cup, the team won its first medal by finishing second in 1947, a performance that it repeated the following year.
 In 1951, Puerto Rico became the world baseball champion by winning the event.
 The team went on to gather six more medals during the tournament's existence, finishing second twice and third four times.

 Puerto Rico was an inaugural member of the World Baseball Classic, making its debut in the first edition.
 The team has advanced to the second round in all of its appearances, in the process becoming the first team to score mercy rule wins over Cuba and the United States.
 In the 2013 World Baseball Classic, Puerto Rico became the second team from the Western Hemisphere to advance to the final, eliminating two-time defending world champion Japan in the semifinals before finishing as the event's runner-up.
 The team has also participated in several other international competitions, such as the Central American and Caribbean Games, the Pan American Games, Americas Baseball Cup, Intercontinental Cup, and Haarlem Baseball Week, winning medals in most.

+Team Puerto Rico will compete in the 2026 World Baseball Classic in March 2026.

 Baseball World Cup era

 Early years of amateur baseball

 Puerto Rico made its debut at the Baseball World Cup, then known as the "Amateur World Series" in 1940, only two years after the creation of the Liga de Béisbol Profesional Roberto Clemente (LBPPR), which at the moment was an amateur league.
-Like all of the other expansion teams, they finished in the bottom half of the table, tied with Mexico with a record of 2-10.
+Like all of the other expansion teams, they finished in the bottom half of the table, tied with Mexico with a record of 2–10.
 The following year the team repeated this performance, finishing tied with El Salvador.
 Between 1942 and 1943, Puerto Rico did not participate due to the ongoing World War II to which several LBPPR players were drafted.
-The team returned in 1944, but finished tied with Nicaragua with a record of 1-6.
+The team returned in 1944, but finished tied with Nicaragua with a record of 1–6.
 Puerto Rico declined participation in the 1945 Amateur World Series, joining Mexico and Cuba in absence.